Wrongful Death Attorney in Gainesville, Florida

 • Catastrophic accidents, work-related and construction accidents, often due to an unsafe work environment, improper training, or faulty equipment

-• Premises liability accidents, in which an individual suffers fatal injuries due to a hazard on a property they were legally permitted to enter.
+• Premises liability accidents, in which an individual suffers fatal injuries due to a hazard on a property

-The law also limits the time you have to file.
 The statute of limitations, or time limit, on wrongful death lawsuits is typically two years from the date of the individual’s passing, per Florida Statutes § 95.11.
 If you do not file your case within this time, you will likely forfeit your legal right to claim any compensation at all.

 Your Gainesville Wrongful Death Lawyer Will Need Time to Investigate and Build Your Case